ildarmgt/tradingviewwebhooks/readme.md

 // calc_on_every_tick=true ensures last bar state visible in strategy
 // strat quantity in pinescript is only used for backtesting, node server only receives the buyMessage or sellMessage below as plain text.

-buyMessage = 'BOT1 BUY ETHUSDT' // has to match some CMD in settings.json
+buyMessage = 'BOT1 BUY BTCUSDT' // has to match some CMD in settings.json
-sellMessage = 'BOT1 SELL ETHUSDT' // has to match some CMD in settings.json
+sellMessage = 'BOT1 SELL BTCUSDT' // has to match some CMD in settings.json

 // most cliche exponential moving average used for example lengthFast = input(14)